Artemio Precioso (writer)

 Artemio Precioso García (1891 – 1945) was a Spanish writer, publisher and civil servant.
 He is known as the author of some 30 novels, published mostly in the 1920s and intended for popular audience.
 He contributed to numerous press titles and managed some usually ephemeral periodicals himself.
-Politically he was related to moderate left-wing republicanism; in 1934 he served as civil governor of the province of Toledo, and in 1934-1936 at the same post in Lugo.
+Politically he was related to moderate left-wing republicanism; in 1934 he served as civil governor of the province of Toledo, and in 1934–1936 at the same post in Lugo.

 Family and early years

 Precioso was son to a well-off bourgeouisie family; his father owned some land property and minor metalworking establishments in the Albacete province.
 He studied law, first in Valencia and then in Madrid; it is during his academic period that he started to contribute articles to Madrid press.

 Precioso married Marina de Ugarte Cristóbal, a girl from Vascongadas.
 The couple had 3 children, first 2 daughters and then a boy (Artemio Precioso Ugarte, later a communist militant, emigree in the USSR and eventually a respected economist and ecologist).
 Marina died in 1918 as the victim of influenza.

 In 1920 Precioso and his children moved to Madrid, where he set up his own law firm; in the early 1920s he also launched a literary review, La novela de hoy.
-He re-married with his cousin, Amelia Precioso Lafuente, and had 3 further daughters.
+He remarried with his cousin, Amelia Precioso Lafuente, and had 3 further daughters.